1. Journal Scope

 Conflict of Interest: all author must state any actual or potential conflicts of interest with regard to the manuscript submitted for review.

-References: Use the Vancouver style citation.
+References: We recommend the author use the reference manager (Mendeley) and apply the Vancouver style citation.
 All authors should be listed.
 If no person or organization can be identified as the author and no editors or translators are given, begin the references with the title of the article.
 Do not use anonymous.
 All the references should be cited in the article as superscript numbers followed by a closing parenthesis.
 Papers accepted but not yet published can be included in the references list.
 The journal name should be abbreviated as in Index Medicus, but the full name should be provided if it is not registered in the Index Medicus.
-Author must provide references in Vancouver style citation.
-Especially for case report, the citations are limited to 20 or less.
+The author must provide references in Vancouver style citation.
+Especially for the case report, the citations are limited to 20 or less.

 Tables: Cite all the table in the text, and number consecutively according to the appearance in the text.
 Type each table on the separate page, supplying a brief title (at the top, boldface) and explanatory footnotes (below the table).
 All abbreviation used in the table should be explained in the footnotes.
 Each column must carry an appropriate heading, and units in numerical measurements should be added to the column heading in parentheses.
 If data can be described in one or two sentences in the text, do not present them in a table.